All you need to know about Eternals: When does it come out on Disney Plus and how many end credits scenes there are

 Eternals premiered in cinemas in the UK on November 5th.

-Here’s all you need to know about the movie, including when you can watch it at home on Disney Plus.
+Here’s all you need to know about the movie, including when you will be able watch it at home on Disney Plus.

 Read More